Otočac: History

 From 1746, Otočac was the headquarters of a regiment (Ottotschaner Grenz-Infanterie Regiment N°II) of the Croatian Military Frontier, (Croatian Vojna Krajina).
-A number of harmonious, simple, mostly two-story houses originate from this period.
+A number of harmonious, simple, mostly two-storey houses originate from this period.
 Until 1918, Otočac was part of the Austrian monarchy (part of the Kingdom of Croatia-Slavonia subordinate to the Kingdom of Hungary after the compromise of 1867).
 In the late 19th century and early 20th century, Otočac was part of the Lika-Krbava County of Croatia-Slavonia.

 During the World War II Genocide of Serbs by the Ustaše, Otočac was the site of the slaughter of some 331 Serbs in late April 1941.
 The victims were forced to dig their own graves before being hacked to death with axes.
 Among the victims was the local Orthodox priest and his son.
 The former was made to recite prayers for the dying as his son was killed.
 The priest was then tortured, his hair and beard was pulled out, eyes gouged out before he was skinned alive.

-During the Croatian War of Independence the city was occupied by Serbian forces, but was later liberated by the Croats.
+During the Croatian War of Independence some surrounding areas of the city were occupied by Serbian forces, but were later liberated by the Croats.
 It was later defended by the boškarini of the 154th Brigade HV, which in the following years visited the city.
 An armistice agreement was signed in January 1992, but the surroundings of Otočac were finally liberated only in 1995.